max-programming/recaptcha-v3-actions/README.md

 ## Google Recaptcha V3

-This is the code for the tutorial of **Using Google Recaptcha V3 in Next.js 14 using server actions**.
+This is the code for the tutorial of **How to use Google Recaptcha V3 in Next.js 14 using server actions**.

 This branch contains the final code.